AltaOhms/ReadyIoTWorkshop/Day2-HOL1.md

 ### Install ST-Link drivers

-If you are running Windows: Download and install USB driver [from STMicroelectronics website](https://www.st.com/en/development-tools/stsw-link009.html).
+If you are running Windows: Download USB driver [from STMicroelectronics website](https://www.st.com/en/development-tools/stsw-link009.html), unzip, and install it by running  `dpinst_amd64.exe` on 64-bit machines, `dpinst_x86.exe` on 32-bit machines.

 ### Configure Azure IoT Tools